7.1 channel surround sound

 Surround sound exclusive to Windows 10

 Using your TV’s speakers while playing video games gets the job done, but not very well.
 Dedicated gaming headsets recreate a realistic sense of sound, giving you an edge over competitors.
 With the $50 Razer Kraken X, you don’t have to go into debt for a fine pair of gaming headphones.
-You aren’t afforded a myriad of gadgets and gizmos to accompany the headset, but you get the absolute necessities like onboard controls and a boom mic.

 Read the in-depth review at SoundGuys